dsfsi/covid19africa/data/README.md

 # Data
-# Note: These are official sources of information.
+Note: These are mostly official sources of information.
 Unofficial sources of information such as, local newspapers, can also be used for data extraction.

 ## General Repos